 Pain in the wrists?
-Type in comfort with these excellent ergonomic keyboards
+Type in comfort with one of these great ergonomic keyboards

 Logitech K350

 If you want a keyboard with a few more bells and whistles, the Logitech K350 may be the right choice.
-This keyboard is wireless, so it’s a convenient tool for those who may move around the office throughout the day.
-The cushioned palm rest and wavy keys are gentle on hands, and solid construction ensures that the keyboard will survive frequent travel.
-The K350 runs on AA batteries, and can run for a long time before you need to swap them out.
-If you like your keyboard to have designated keys for special functions, the K350 also offers those.
+This keyboard is wireless, eliminating at least one of the annoying wires that drapes across your desktop’s surface.
+The cushioned palm rest and wavy keys gently cradle your hands, and are complemented by a solid construction ensuring the keyboard will survive frequent travel.

+The K350 relies on a mere two AA batteries, but promises an “extended” battery life span of up to three years.
+The F-keys are fully programmable too using Logitech’s free software.

 Buy it now from:

-Kinesis Freestyle 2
+Kinesis Freestyle2

-Some people may find the design of some ergonomic keyboards doesn’t go far enough.
-For those who need even more comfort, the Kinesis Freestyle 2 –available for both Mac and Windows users — offers a fully split design, allowing users to position their hands as they see fit.
-The Freestyle 2 is wireless (well, except for the cord that connects the halves), operates over Bluetooth, and can pair with Android or iOS devices.
+For those who desire even more comfort mixed with an extremely unique design, the Kinesis Freestyle2 is your ticket to ergonomic goodness.
+Available for both Mac and Windows, it offers a fully split design, allowing users to position their hands as they see fit.

+The Freestyle2 wirelessly connects to your PC via Bluetooth, and will even pair with Android or iOS devices.
 Although it doesn’t have the nicest keys, the freedom to adjust the two halves is a nice (and unique) feature.
+These two halves are connected by a single cable measuring nine inches by default, but Kinesis serves up a version with a 20-inch separation too.

 Buy it now from: